-Boarding at Ackworth
+Welcome to Boarding at Ackworth School

 About half of the boarders are from overseas, the rest come from many different parts of the UK.
 Some board at Ackworth because it is a Quaker School and/or their parents came here, others are first generation boarders who perhaps board because both parents work and boarding saves them spending a great deal of time driving to and from School.

 We cannot replace parents but we do everything we can to make boarders feel at home.
 The boarders learn to live in a tightly knit community with a wide age range and a strong international mix.
 There has to be give and take, and older students provide a helping and supportive hand.
 All of this is immensely valuable but, above all, many boarders simply find boarding fun.

 Time and energy are not wasted on travel and boarders have access to the School’s excellent library late into the evening and throughout the weekend.

 Sixth Form boarders have shared studies as well as their bedrooms and some day scholars switch to boarding in the Sixth Form.
 They do this partly to take full advantage of the facilities for study and social interaction offered by the School and partly to gain a degree of independence which will prepare them for living away from home when they go to university.

-Boarding at Ackworth School starts from age 10 (year 5)
+Boarding at Ackworth School starts from age 11 (year 6)